ai/postcss-way/postcss-way.en.md

 ## Rule 3

 <div class="rule">
-Use PostCSS for maintable code, not only for syntax sugar
+Use PostCSS to keep code maintainable—not just for syntax sugar
 </div>

 ## CommonJS